Johnny-Go/DawnOfSorrowTracker/README.md

 First pass at an Item/Location tracker for Dawn of Sorrow randomizers.
 If you find any believed errors please create an issue and attach an image of the full tracker with what you believe the problem is.
 I definitely belive there are logic issues as the item access routes are incredibly complex, especially around sequence breaks.

-Also, please note that not every spawn locaiton for items will always have an item.
+Also, please note that not every spawn location for items will always have an item.

 For reference:
 - Green means the location is accessable without squence breaks